Adloeth/FuziotDB/README.md

 ## Fetch

 In order to retreive information from an object, you can use the `Database.Fetch<T>` methods for synchrnous search or `Database.AsyncFetch<T>` coupled with `Database.WaitForResult()` for multithreaded search.
-In any case, you must provide a fetch function delegate which receives as an argument an array of `DBVariant`, the first element of this array is the object's index, you can optionally give a set of strings corresponding to the names of the fields you want to retreive, these fields will appear in the variant array in the same order you asked them.
+In any case, you must provide a fetch function delegate which receives as an argument an array of `DBVariant`.
+This delegate will be called for every object in the database, the first element of the variant array is the current object's index, you can optionally give a set of strings to the fetch method corresponding to the names of the fields you want to retreive, these fields will appear in the variant array in the same order you asked for them.

 ### Example